mirfanmcs/irfanstore-logging-route-service/README.md

 irfanstore-logging-route-service
 ===============
-This is the sample routing service writting to run in the Pivotal Cloud Foundry.
+This is the sample routing service written to run in the Pivotal Cloud Foundry.
 This application logs the incoming request to the standard `STDOUT`.

 ## Running application inside Pivotal Cloud Foundry